FSTC Awka

 Federal Science and Technical College, Awka (FSTC Awka) is a federal government funded institution that teaches its students about science and technology.
 FSTC Awka is located in Awka, Anambra State, Nigeria in West Africa.

 The college, Federal Science and Technical College (FSTC) Awka was established in May 2002 along with three other FSTCs spread along geographical divide of the Country.

+The school is headed by a Principal assisted by 6 vice principals;